 Factors to Consider When Choosing Bass Rod Length

 Picking the perfect rod length isn’t a one-size-fits-all situation.
+Additionally, you will want to look at the other factors from the chart at the beginning of the article.
 You’ll need to consider:

 - Fishing Environment: Are you casting in wide-open lakes or navigating tight, overgrown ponds?